iacoposk8/Random-Map-Tile-Generator/README.md

     node index.js
 The script will generate a tmx file that can be opened with [Tiled](https://www.mapeditor.org)

+## Settings

+To modify the generated map open the index.js file and you can modify:

+    const single_tile = 32;

+Which indicates the size in px of the base and height of a single tile and will be strictly linked to the size of the images of your tileset

+    const map_size = [150,150];

+Number of tiles for base and height of your final map

+    var settings = [ ... ]

 ## TODO

  - The generation of the roads needs improvement; they are very